-Iarnród Éireann's InterCity services provide rail links between Ireland's main towns and cities.
+Iarnród Éireann's InterCity services provide rail links between main towns and cities.
 InterCity services depart from Dublin's Heuston and Connolly Stations and serve the following destinations: Belfast, Sligo, Ballina, Westport, Galway, Limerick, Ennis, Tralee, Cork, Waterford and Rosslare Europort.
-Other InterCity services run between Rosslare Europort and Limerick; Cork and Tralee; and Cork and Limerick.
-The InterCity service has carriages divided between Superstandard (first class) and Standard (second class).
-Smoking is illegal on all public transport in Ireland.
-Read more about the Smoking Ban in Ireland here.
+The Enterprise service operates between Belfast and Dublin and is jointly run by Iarnród Éireann and Northern Ireland Rail.

 You can find information about tickets for UK rail services and for European rail services on Iarnród Éireann's web site.
 Registered blind passengers travelling by rail or sea to Europe are entitled to buy one full fare ticket and receive another one free of charge.
 You must produce your Companion Free Travel Pass when booking to avail of discount.
-Details are available directly from Iarnrod Eireann (see where to apply), below.
+Details are available directly from Iarnród Éireann (see where to apply), below.

 Special arrangements can be made for passengers with disabilities but it is recommended that you contact the relevant station or Iarnród Éireann's Mobility Impaired Liaison Office at least 24 hours before your journey and give them some details of your travel plans.
 These details should include:

 Some stations can arrange for a car-parking space for wheelchair users and all stations have disabled access to at least one platform.
-Portable ramps are available at most stations for wheelchair users travelling on Mainline and Suburban trains to enable them to board from the platform to the carriage.
+Portable ramps are available at most stations for wheelchair users travelling on intercity and commuter trains to enable them to board from the platform to the carriage.
 If a group of people using wheelchairs are travelling together, Iarnród Éireann will need to be notified in advance so that the necessary accommodation can be provided.

 Most mainline and suburban and all DART stations have public address systems giving details of trains and services for people with visually impairments.
 Tactile tiles have been put in place in some stations to help people with visually impairments and Braille-coded buttons and a talking lift mechanism are features of newer station lifts.
 You can check the facilities for disabled passengers available at any station in the Iarnród Éireann network by checking its web site.
 You can also find a guide for rail passengers with disabilities on its website.

-If you decide for some other reason not to use a rail ticket you have bought, you can apply for a refund at any main InterCity station, the Suburban Rail office in Pearse Station or any Travel Centre.
+If you decide for some other reason not to use a rail ticket you have bought, you can apply for a refund at any main InterCity station, the Dart office in Pearse Station or any Travel Centre.
 There may be an administration fee.
 If you did not buy your ticket from Iarnród Éireann, you should return it to the place where you bought it.
 The ticket issuer will arrange any refund due and may make a reasonable administration charge.

 Each train station has a lost property office where items found on trains will be handed in and kept for collection.
 For more details, you should contact the relevant station directly.